CoolnsX/dra-cla/README.md

 </p>

 A cli to browse and watch Korean Drama, Chinese drama.
-This tool scrapes the site [dramacool](https://dramacool.fo).
+This tool scrapes the site [asianembed](https://asianembed.io) which is the site dramacool scrapes from.

 This tool is modified version of [ani-cli](https://github.com/pystardust/ani-cli) which is anime scraping tool.
 Feel free to check it out if you need to watch anime.